 If you want to give a knockout presentation that grabs your audience members and keeps them engaged, including imagery is key.
-Visuals can be arranged in a strategic order when it comes to slides, or, if you’re using a platform like Prezi, you can navigate to reveal them at the most opportune moment.
+Presentation images can be arranged in a strategic order when it comes to slides, or, if you’re using a platform like Prezi, you can navigate to reveal them at the most opportune moment.
 Whether you’re creating a slide-based presentation or using Prezi’s structures, one thing’s for sure: the strategic use of images can create an effective, memorable masterpiece that’s sure to win over anyone you present to.

 The best part?
 You can easily find tons of resources for presentation images around the web.
 Check out some of our favorites below!

-1. Death to the stock photo
+1. Death to the Stock Photo

 Death to the Stock Photo aims to eliminate the boring, inauthentic images available from most stock photo websites and databases with an offering that’s much like today’s popular monthly subscription box model.
 When you sign up, you’ll receive a monthly batch of high-resolution photos that cover a wide range of subject matter—so you can find the perfect visual metaphor or individual photos for your presentation.

-2. New old stock
+2. New Old Stock

 Want to give your presentation a vintage feel?
 The high-resolution historic images from New Old Stock are perfect for spicing up your presentation with the atmosphere of another era, whether you choose to use a sepia-toned photo from the turn of the 20th century or a breezy black-and-white snapshot from the 1960s.

 You can search their archives for a specific topic and download the individual results for free, such as the images below.
 Or, you can purchase image packs that have been optimized, cropped, and edited by the New Old Stock team for quick use.
 Each image within the pack is a minimum of 1000px wide and in .jpg format.
+Check out these potential presentation images:

-Looking for high-quality images and icons that you can zoom into for your next presentation?
+Looking for high-quality presentation images and icons that you can zoom into for your next presentation?
 Look no further than Freepik, a collection of over 1.4 million vectors, stock photos, and icons.
 As the name suggests, all of these files are available for free, so you can make as many beautiful presentations as you want without bothering the finance team.

 The site is community-powered, so their collection of photos grows every day.
 Additions are hand-picked from photos uploaded by their users or sourced from free image websites (you too can contribute if you’d like).
 All photos uploaded to Pexels are licensed under the Pexels license, meaning you can use them for free for personal and commercial purposes.